sjkp/azure-arm-hol/step04-setup-iis-with-dsc/readme.md

 ## Deployment
 [Deployment Guide](../docs/deployment.md)

-###Remove the VM Extension
+###Remove the VM DSC Extension
-If the installation of the VM extension fails and you want to try over you can completely remove it from the VM using the following command
+If the installation of the VM DSC extension fails and you want to try over you can completely remove it from the VM using the following command
 ```
 Remove-AzureVMDscExtension -ResourceGroupName mytestgroup -VMName azuredkvm -Name <name-of-dsc-extension>
 ```